MDFL64/vbsp.js/README.md

 I may release a program that removes lumps uncessesary for rendering in the future.

+## Planned Features
+- Provide a minified build and a webassembly build.
+- Support more variants of the BSP file format.
+- Generate a much larger and more accurate lookup table of material colors.
+- Add sky materials to color lookup.
+- Add support for simple lighting.

+## Contributing

+Pull requests and issues are always welcome, but please remember that this is intended to be a minimalistic renderer.
+A change that improves color selection logic would be welcome.
+A change that implements loading of other Source Engine assets might not be accepted.

+Read the section below for more information on editing the source.

 ## Building and Modifying the Code

 To build the module, install [emscripten](https://kripken.github.io/emscripten-site/) and run build.bat.

 Here is a short overview of the project's structure:
-- main.cpp contains the entire C++ portion of the code.
-It contains the BSP parser and the renderer, which is written in OpenGL.
+- main.cpp contains the entire C++ portion of the code, including the BSP parser and OpenGL renderer.
 - library.js contains some library functions written in javascript that are used by the C++ portion.
 - post.js contains wrappers around some C++ functions that make them easier to use.
-It also contains the color guessing logic.
+It is also responsible for the color guessing logic.
 - kvparse.js contains a parser for Valve's [KeyValues](https://developer.valvesoftware.com/wiki/KeyValues) format, which is used to parse the entity lump in the BSP file.

-## Contributing

-Pull requests and issues are always welcome, but please remember that this is intended to be a minimalistic renderer.
-A change that improves color selection logic would be welcome.
-A change that implements loading of other Source Engine assets might not be accepted.

-## Planned Features
-- Support more variants of the BSP file format.
-- Generate a much larger and more accurate lookup table of material colors.
-- Add sky materials to color lookup.
-- Add support for simple lighting.

 ## Optimization